Eager1Beaver/schiz/README.md

 # Schiz Project

 ## Overview
-The Schiz project is a software application designed to detect schizophrenia from MRI scans<!---[briefly describe the purpose of your project].-->
+The Schiz project is a software application designed to detect schizophrenia from MRI scans.<!---[briefly describe the purpose of your project].-->
 This project aims to propose an optimal preprocessing pipeline to obtain the best detection results <!---[mention the main goal or functionality].-->

 ## Features